Callum McFadzean: International career

 McFadzean made five appearances for England's under-16 squad during the 2009–10 season.
 McFadzean is also eligible to represent Scotland due to his Scottish heritage.
 He was selected for the Scotland under-21 squad in March 2015.

 Personal life

 McFadzean was born in Sheffield and continues to live in the Waterthorpe district of the city.
-He is the younger brother of Coventry City defender Kyle McFadzean, who also started his career at Bramall Lane.
+He is the younger brother of Chesterfield defender Kyle McFadzean, who also started his career at Bramall Lane.

 Assault charges

 In October 2013, McFadzean was released on bail after being charged with two counts of assault and two counts of threatening behaviour after an incident in Sheffield city centre earlier the same month.
 McFadzean pleaded guilty to two charges of assault when his case came to court in November 2013, admitting to hitting one female friend and headbutting another while drunk.
 As a result, he was given a community order with 12 months' supervision.